 - The inverse under addition in a ring is the additive inverse, and the inverse under multiplication is the multiplicative inverse.

-- We usually omit the symbol for multiplication, and instead of \(a \cdot b\), we write \(ab\).
+- We usually omit the symbol for multiplication, and instead of \(a \cdot b\)a b, we write \(ab\)ab.

 - We can think of subtraction in a ring as addition of the additive inverse.